 - Ragdolls do well in families with children who treat them gently.
 They are also known to buddy up with dogs — they are nicknamed “puppy cats” for good reason — as well as other cats.

-- The life span of a healthy Ragdoll is 15-plus years.
-One Ragdoll, named Rags, of course, lived to be 19 1⁄2 years old.
+- The life span of a healthy Ragdoll cat is 15-plus years.
+One Ragdoll cat, named Rags, of course, lived to be 19 1⁄2 years old.

 - Ragdolls can be prone to a common feline heart condition called hypertrophic cardiomyopathy.
-Fortunately, cats with the gene that causes the disease can be identified through a DNA test, allowing conscientious breeders to produce cats free of the condition.
+Fortunately, cats with the gene that causes the disease can be identified through a DNA test.
+This allows conscientious breeders to produce cats free of the condition.

 - It’s not true that Ragdolls are resistant to pain.
 Like any cat, they can be hurt or feel discomfort.

 - The Ragdoll cat breed dates to the 1960s, when a California woman named Ann Baker bred a free-roaming white female cat with longish hair to a stray black-and-white male with white paws, or mittens.
-Their kittens — a solid black male, a bicolor sealpoint female and a longhaired brown male became the forebears of what would come to be known as Ragdolls, a name based on the cats’ tendency to loll in a lap or be carried around without resistance.
+Their kittens — a solid black male, a bicolor sealpoint female and a longhaired brown male became the forebears of the Ragdolls, a name based on the cats’ tendency to loll in a lap or be carried around without resistance.

-- The Ragdoll is recognized by The Cat Fanciers’ Association, The International Cat Association and the American Cat Fanciers Association.
+- The Cat Fanciers’ Association, The International Cat Association and the American Cat Fanciers Association recognize the Ragdoll.

 - The Ragdoll cat is second only to the Exotic in popularity, according to the 2017 Cat Fanciers’ Association registration stats.
 In The International Cat Association, it ranks second following the Bengal.